CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

 - documentURI: The resource to delete from the CarbonLDP server.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### executeRawASKQuery
 ```typescript
 executeRawASKQuery( documentURI:string,  askQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.SPARQL.RawResults.Class, Carbon.HTTP.Response.Class ]>
 ```

-Executes an ASK query on a document and returns a raw application/sparql-results+json object
+Executes an ASK query on a document and returns a raw application/sparql-results+json object.

 *Parameters*

 - documentURI: URI of the document that works as a SPARQL endpoint where to execute the SPARQL query.
 - askQuery: ASK query to execute in the selected endpoint.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### executeRawSELECTQuery
 ```typescript
 executeRawSELECTQuery( documentURI:string,  selectQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ Carbon.SPARQL.RawResults.Class, Carbon.HTTP.Response.Class ]>
 ```

-Executes a SELECT query on a document and returns a raw application/sparql-results+json object
+Executes a SELECT query on a document and returns a raw application/sparql-results+json object.

 *Parameters*

 - documentURI: URI of the document that works as a SPARQL endpoint where to execute the SPARQL query.
 - selectQuery: SELECT query to execute in the selected endpoint.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### executeRawCONSTRUCTQuery
 ```typescript
 executeRawCONSTRUCTQuery( documentURI:string,  constructQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ string, Carbon.HTTP.Response.Class ]>
 ```

-Executes a CONSTRUCT query on a document and returns a string with the resulting model
+Executes a CONSTRUCT query on a document and returns a string with the resulting model.

 *Parameters*

 - documentURI: URI of the document that works as a SPARQL endpoint where to execute the SPARQL query.
 - constructQuery: CONSTRUCT query to execute in the selected endpoint.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### executeRawDESCRIBEQuery
 ```typescript
 executeRawDESCRIBEQuery( documentURI:string,  describeQuery:string,  requestOptions?:Carbon.HTTP.Request.Options ):Promise<[ string, Carbon.HTTP.Response.Class ]>
 ```

-Executes a DESCRIBE Query and returns a string with the resulting model
+Executes a DESCRIBE query and returns a string with the resulting model.

 *Parameters*

 - documentURI: URI of the document that works as a SPARQL endpoint where to execute the SPARQL query.
 - describeQuery: DESCRIBE query to execute in the selected endpoint.
-- requestOptions: Customisable options for the request.
+- requestOptions: Customizable options for the request.

 ##### inScope
 ```typescript